Slide 1

 Preliminary Exam

-Paper-I of IAS preliminary exam is based on knowledge of subjects like Current events of national and international importance, History of India, Indian-World Geography, Indian Politics & Governance, Economic & Social Development, Environmental Ecology, and General Science.
+Paper I of the IAS preliminary exam is based on knowledge of subjects like Current events of national and international importance, History of India, Indian-World Geography, Indian Politics & Governance, Economic & Social Development, Environmental Ecology, and General Science.

 Main Exam

-Paper A- anyone Indian Language as selected by the candidate (300 Marks)
+Paper A- any Indian Language as selected by the candidate (300 Marks)

 Paper B- English (300 Marks)